InnovatorsHub1/DevOps/README.md

 - This command will permanently delete ALL resources managed by this Terraform configuration
 - There is NO WAY to undo this action once confirmed
 - All data stored in:
-  - ECS Services and Tasks
-  - Load Balancers
   - VPC and Subnets
+  - NAT Gateway
-  - DynamoDB tables
+  - Internet Gateway
   - Will be PERMANENTLY DELETED

 Before running destroy:
 1. Backup any important data
-2. Verify you're in the correct environment (dev/staging/prod)
+2. Verify you're in the correct environment
 3. Double check the workspace with `terraform workspace show`
 4. Consider impact on dependent systems